mirimel1001/Rimel-Grow-A-Garden-Calculator/README.md

 ---

 # ⬇️ Download
-## [Clicking here to Download](https://github.com/mirimel1001/Rimel-Grow-A-Garden-Calculator/archive/refs/heads/main.zip) or get the Main.ahk from the github.
+## [Clicking here to Download](https://github.com/mirimel1001/Rimel-Grow-A-Garden-Calculator/archive/refs/heads/main.zip) or get the RimelGagCalculatorV2.0.ahk from the github.

 ---